-In addition to the intermediate to deep pathways within the Maynardville Limestone, shallow groundwater within the water table interval in the vicinity of New Hope Pond, Lake Reality, and Upper East Fork Poplar Creek is also monitored.
-Historically, volatile organics have been observed in the vicinity of Lake Reality from wells, a dewatering sump, and the Lake Reality Spillway.
-In this area, shallow groundwater flows northnortheast through the water table interval east of New Hope Pond and Lake Reality, following the path of a diversion channel for Upper East Fork Poplar Creek.
+In addition to the intermediate to deep pathways within the Maynardville Limestone, shallow groundwater within the water table r within the water table Maynardville Lim interval near New Hope Pond, Lake Reality, and Upper East Fork Poplar Creek is also monitored.
+Historically, volatile organic compounds have been observed near Lake Reality from wells, a dewatering sump, and the New Hope Pond distribution channel underdrain.
+In this area, shallow groundwater flows north-northeast through the water table interval east of New Hope Pond and Lake Reality, following the path of the distribution channel for Upper East Fork Poplar Creek.

-During CY 2001, the observed concentrations of volatile organics at the Lake Reality Spillway continue to decrease.
-This decrease may be because the continued operation of a groundwater plume-capture system in Well GW-845 (Fig. 6.21) south of the spillway may be reducing the levels of volatile organics in the area.
-The installation of this system by BJC was completed in June 2000.
-This groundwater plume capture system will pump groundwater from the intermediate bedrock depth to mitigate off-site migration of volatile organics.
-The well continuously pumps groundwater from the Maynardville Limestone at about 25 gallons per minute, passes the pumped water through a water treatment system to remove the volatile organics, and then discharges to Upper East Fork Poplar Creek.
+During CY 2002, the observed concentrations of volatile organic compounds at the New Hope Pond distribution channel underdrain continue to remain low.
+This may be because the continued operation of a groundwater plume-capture system in Well GW-845 (Fig. 6.21) south of the spillway may be reducing the levels of volatile organic compounds in the area.
+The installation of this system by the BJC was completed in June 2000.
+This system pumps groundwater from the intermediate bedrock depth to mitigate off-site migration of volatile organic compounds.
+Groundwater is continuously pumped from the Maynardville Limestone at about 25 gpm, passes through a treatment system to remove the volatile organic compounds, and then discharges to Upper East Fork Poplar Creek.

 Monitoring wells near Well GW-845 have shown some encouraging response to pumping activities.
 The multi-port system installed in Well GW-722 permits sampling of ten discrete zones within the Maynardville Limestone between 87 and 560 ft below ground surface.
 This well has been instrumental in characterizing the vertical extent of the east-end plume of volatile organic compounds and is critical in the evaluation of the effectiveness of the plume capture system.
-Monitoring results from some sampled zones in Well GW-722 indicate possible reductions in volatile organics due to groundwater pumping upgradient at Well GW-845.
-Other wells, such as GW-605 and GW-382, also show dramatic decreases that may be attributable to the plume capture system operation.
-These indicators show that operation of the plume capture system is decreasing volatile organics upgradient and downgradient of Well GW-845.
+Monitoring results from some sampled zones in Well GW-722 indicate reductions in volatile organic compounds due to groundwater pumping upgradient at Well GW-845.
+Other wells, such as GW-605 and GW-382, also show decreases that may be attributable to the plume capture system operation.
+These indicators show that operation of the plume capture system is decreasing volatile organic compounds upgradient and downgradient of Well GW-845.